Today is my last full day as an Angeleno.

 Los Angeles is a car city, and driving was the way I gradually came to terms with the place.
 What an absurd, amazing, energizing, suffocating sprawl of pavements.
 One of my favorite things to do was load up on errands and spend my Saturday ricocheting all over the San Fernando Valley, marveling at the relentless development, the diversity, the richness of experience.
 When my commutes got complicated by endless construction on the 405 (seriously, like six years of it), I found myself forced to explore alternate routes home every night.
 These were often infuriating but occasionally magical drives through LA’s crowded roster of mutated neighborhoods: Brentwood, Santa Monica, Bel Air, Culver City, through the winding passes of Sepulveda and Beverly Glen and Topanga Canyon.
 Each drive, no matter how frustrating, increased my awe of the city: its shimmering beauty and grungy ugliness, its vast disparities of experience, from the obscene wealth of one neighborhood to the grim, dingy bleakness of the next.
 It always felt a little like sifting creative energy out of thin air whenever I drove home, and the next morning I would channel that energy into writing, words fueled by LA’s particular characteristics: its fractious relationship with the environment, its grasping ambition, its enthusiastic dreaminess, its haphazard and out-of-control development, its outlandish entitlement and unquestioning, powerful confidence.
 I got a novel and several short stories out of this place, and a much, much different perspective on the world.

-Of course, there’s a dark side to the city’s enormity, its frenetic pace, and its extremes of power, privilege, and wealth.
-The place wears you down with its ludicrous traffic, its increasingly long hot seasons, its drought, its me-first attitude, hellacious impatience, ubiquitous crowds and rat-race feel.
-As much as I drew creative energy from this place, I gave a lot back.
+Of course, there’s a dark side to the city’s enormity, frenetic pace, and extremes of power, privilege, and wealth.
+The place wears you down with its ludicrous traffic, increasingly long hot seasons, drought, me-first attitude, hellacious impatience, ubiquitous crowds, and rat-race feel.
+You can draw creative energy from this place, but you’ll also give a lot back.
 There’s something soul-draining about LA’s relentless striving and tense urban chaos.
-Once it became clear that there was no reason for us, professionally, to stay here, the idea of relocating went from hypothetical goal to inevitable, essential reality.
+Once it became clear there was no reason for us, professionally, to stay here, the idea of relocating went from hypothetical goal to inevitable, essential reality.
 It was time for change, and we’re making that happen now.